cloud-spotter/golden_square_ph2_test_drive_class_system/integration_test_examples.md

     assert diary.count_words() == 20

 """
-3. Given a reading time
+3. Given a reading time,
-The Diary instance calculates and returns the estimated reading time across all entries (in wpm)
+a Diary instance calculates and returns the estimated reading time across all entries (in wpm)
 """
 def test_diary_integration_estimate_entries_reading_time():
     diary = Diary()
-    diary_entry_1 = DiaryEntry("First Entry", "Dear Diary, it's Monday.")
+    diary.add(DiaryEntry("First Entry", "Dear Diary, it's Monday."))
-    diary_entry_2 = DiaryEntry("Monday Motivation", "'It does not matter how slowly you go as long as you do not stop.'
-Confucius") diary_entry_3 = DiaryEntry("Tuesday Motivation", "'Quality is not an act.
+    diary.add(DiaryEntry("Monday Motivation", "'It does not matter how slowly you go as long as you do not stop.'
+Confucius")) diary.add(DiaryEntry("Tuesday Motivation", "'Quality is not an act.
 It is a habit.'
-Aristotle")

-    diary.add(diary_entry_1)
-    diary.add(diary_entry_2)
-    diary.add(diary_entry_3)
+Aristotle"))

     wpm = 10
     expected_reading_time = 3
     assert diary.reading_time(wpm) == expected_reading_time